slerman12/Help-me/3-Disproof.md

 Throughout, the department made multiple false statements about my research and my advisor's intentions.

-> By the way, without gaurentee of salary and with a 2nd advisor withdrawing, it should be illegal for the grad school to mandate anything.

 3. **"Your committee believes you could finish fairly soon if you would heed their advice regarding the research plan, but you have declined to do so."**

 I didn't decline their research plan and they didn’t provide one.
 Chenliang only vaguely and last-minute suggested I adhere to his formatting instructions.